 So there you have it!
 Remember that restoring your skin is not a quick fix or something that can happen overnight.
 As the health of your skin is a reflection of what’s going on inside, it will take time to heal.
 It’s also important to realize that there is no such thing as “perfect skin.”
 Not every month will be the same, based on hormonal shifts and changes which are normal.
 It’s the imperfections, scars, and spots that make each and every one of us unique.

 About the author:

-Sam is a Nutritional Therapy student and Certified Yoga Teacher based in Milwaukee, Wisconsin.
+Sam is a Nutritional Therapy Practitioner and Certified Yoga Teacher based in Milwaukee, Wisconsin.
 She is passionate about female hormones, gut health, and living a healthy (balanced) lifestyle.
 Her main goal with her clients is to help them get to the root cause of their issues, through nutrition and lifestyle shifts.
-You can learn more about her and follow along with her journey on Instagram @queseraserawellness.
+You can learn more about her and follow along with her journey on Instagram @samwolkwellness.

 - How Industrial Seed Oils Are Making Us Sick